pmattos/Simple-Notes/README.md

 UI layer:

 * [`NotesListViewController`][NotesListViewController.swift].
-Displays all created noted in a table view.
+Displays all created notes in a table view.
 * [`NoteEditorViewController`][NoteEditorViewController.swift].
 View controller to show *and* edit a given note.
 * [`NoteTextStorage`][NoteTextStorage.swift].
 Stores a given note text with rich formatting.
 This implements the core text formatting engine.
 * [`CheckmarkView`][CheckmarkView.swift].
 Draws a Core Graphics based checkmark vector icon with a circular background.
-It also provides a simple checkmark animation.
+It also provides a simple animation for the checkmark.

 Model layer:

 * [`Note`][Note.swift].
 The note model layer object.
 For simplicity, this is designed as a plain value type.
-The actual note contents is stored in *plain text*, following a simple Markdown-ish format.
+The actual note contents is stored in *plain text*, following a simple Markdown-ish format (more on that below).
 * [`NotesManager`][NotesManager.swift].
 Manages a list of notes model objects.
-This class centralizes with all communication with Firebase.
+This class centralizes all communication with Firebase.

 ## Markdown-ish Encoding ##